Lawmaking procedure in India: President's approval

 When a bill has been passed by both houses following the described process, it is sent to the President for his approval per Article 111.
 The President can assent or withhold his assent to a bill or he can return a bill, other than a money bill which is recommended by the President himself to the houses.
 However Article 255 says that prior recommendation of the President or the Governor of a state wherever stipulated is not compulsory for an act of Parliament or of the legislature of a state but the final consent of the President or Governor is mandatory.
 If the President is of the view that a particular bill passed under the legislative powers of Parliament violates the Constitution, he can return the bill with his recommendations to pass the bill under the constituent powers of Parliament following the Article 368 procedure.
 The President shall not withhold constitutional amendment bill duly passed by Parliament per Article 368.
 If the President gives his assent, the bill is published in The Gazette of India and becomes an act from the date of his assent.
 If he withholds his assent, the bill is dropped, which is known as absolute veto.
 The President can exercise absolute veto on aid and advice of the Council of Ministers per Article 111 and Article 74.
 The President may also effectively withhold his assent as per his own discretion, which is known as pocket veto.
 The pocket veto has only been exercised once by President Zail Singh in 1986, over the Postal Act which allowed the government to open postal letters without warrant by amending the Indian Post Office Act, 1898.
 If the President returns it for reconsideration, the Parliament must discuss once again, but if it is passed again and returned to the President, he must give his assent to it.
 If Parliament is not happy with the President for not assenting a bill passed by it under its legislative powers, the bill can be modified as a constitutional amendment bill and passed under its constituent powers for compelling the president to give assent.
 In case a constitutional amendment act is violating the basic structure of the Constitution, the constitutional bench of the Supreme Court would quash the act.
-When Parliament is of the view that the actions of the President are violating the Constitution, impeachment proceedings against the president could be taken up to remove him under Article 61 where at least two-thirds of the total membership of each house of Parliament should vote in favour of the impeachment when charges against the president are found valid in an investigation.
+When Parliament is of the view that the actions of the President are violating the Constitution, impeachment proceedings against the president could be taken up to remove him under Article 61 where at least two-thirds of the total membership of each house of Parliament should vote in favor of the impeachment when charges against the president are found valid in an investigation.